Ramotion/gliding-collection/README.md

 ## Customize

-You can customize appearance of `GlidingCollection` by overriding `GlidingConfig`'s `shared` instance with your own one.
+You can customize the appearance of `GlidingCollection` by overriding `GlidingConfig`'s `shared` instance with your own.

 ```swift
 var config = GlidingConfig.shared